Veterans Review and Appeal Board - 2016-17 Annual Report

-A good indicator of how many applications the Board is likely to receive in a given year is the volume of VAC’s disability benefits decisions from the previous year.
+A good indicator of how many applications the Board is likely to receive in a given year, is the volume of VAC’s disability benefits decisions from the previous year.
+As the table to the right shows, in the last five years, our Review decisions have represented between 6.0% and 9.1% of VAC decisions with appeal rights to the Board from the previous year.

-Although our caseload is primarily correlated with the VAC decision volumes, it can fluctuate from year to year due to other factors.
+Even though our caseload is primarily correlated with VAC decision volumes, it can fluctuate from year to year due to other factors.
 One of these is that there is no time limit to bring forward an appeal, i.e. Veterans can request an independent review of their VAC decision at any time.